What is Croí's Couch to Wild Atlantic Way?

 Alternatively, if you have a preferred fitness app such as Strava or MapMyFitness, you can link it to your iDonate page.
 See this link here for more details.

 If you are still experiencing issues please contact firstname.lastname@example.org

 How do I track my progress?

-On your mission page, you will see a map with your chosen route along the Wild Atlantic Way.
-Here, you will be able to see your marker move along the route according to the distance you cover each time you get out for a walk, jog or run.
-To check the leader board for your specific mission, click the mission in the ‘Mission Details’ box.
+On your mission team page, you will see a map with your route along the Wild Atlantic Way.
+Here, you will be able to see the marker move along the route according to the distance that you and your team cover, each time any of you get out for a walk, jog or run.

 How can I change the dates that my fitness trackers records on my iDonate page?

-How do I get to experience the beauty of the Wild Atlantic Way?
+How do I get to experience the beauty of the Wild Atlantic Way during this challenge?

 What are health benefits to increasing how many steps I walk per day?